Japanese cockroach: Defense

-A P. japonica nymph alone or in sparse populations accumulates a viscous secretion along its rear dorsal surface, droplets of which it can be splashed some distance toward a threat through a shaking action.
+A C. japonica nymph alone or in sparse populations accumulates a viscous secretion along its rear dorsal surface, droplets of which it can be splashed some distance toward a threat through a shaking action.
 The presence of an aggressive species of ant, Formica exsecta, triggered this defensive response, rendering the ants helpless.

 Presence as an introduced species

-Originally from Japan, P. japonica has spread to China, Korea and far eastern Russia, though it is considered a common pest primarily in central and northern Japan.
+Originally from Japan, C. japonica has spread to China, Korea and far eastern Russia, though it is considered a common pest primarily in central and northern Japan.

 The species was found in New York City in 2013 by Evangelista et al., the first time the species was found in the United States.
 It was found by an exterminator beneath plantings in High Line, a Manhattan park, and was able to survive over a cold winter.
 Scientists who confirmed the identity of the species through genetic testing theorize that it may have been imported in the soil of ornamental plants used in the park.
 This identification demonstrates the use of DNA barcoding for urban pest control.